 Every real estate transaction starts with a client journey.
 The stages of this journey are: Encounter (when they meet you), Engage (when they contact you), Embrace (when they hire you), and Endorse (when they refer you).
 Here at Community Influencer®, we call this proprietary framework the 7-Figure Flywheel®.

 Most forms of real estate marketing target people early on in your flywheel, in the Encounter stage.
 This means that you may have to wait 18 months (or more) for that person to become a lead.
-But real estate SEO targets people later in your flywheel, in the Engage and Embrace stages, which means they are more likely to buy or sell immediately.
+But real estate SEO targets people later in your flywheel, in the Engage and Embrace stages, which means they are more likely to buy or sell immediately from your real estate business.

 Most agents have no idea how to incorporate a solid real estate SEO strategy to grow their businesses.
 And that’s a massive problem because today, most real estate buyers and real estate sellers start their journey online.
-(And even if they happen to meet you in person, they’re still going to research you online before they ever consider hiring you.)
+(And even if they happen to meet their real estate agent in person, they’re still going to research them online before they ever consider hiring them.)

-So now, every real estate agent must have a strong online presence, which creates an amazing opportunity for any agent who’s willing to learn how to boost their SEO.
+So now, every real estate agent must have a strong online presence for their real estate business, which creates an amazing opportunity for any agent who’s willing to learn how to boost their search engine rankings using search engine optimization.
 And that agent should be you!

 Drawbacks of Real Estate SEO

-Despite my love for it, there are a couple drawbacks to SEO for real estate agents…
+Despite my love for it, there are a couple drawbacks to search engine optimization for real estate agents…

 Drawback #1: Long-Term Strategy

 Yes, real estate SEO is a long-term lead generation strategy.
 So it requires a little bit of patience.
 Have I seen agents who reach the first page of Google overnight, yes?
-We have Members in our Community Influencer® Academy who do it all the time.
+We have Members in our Community Influencer® Academy who use real estate SEO to rank overnight all the time.
 But those results aren’t typical.
-For the average agent, SEO is typically slower than other marketing strategies, like Real Estate Ads or Social Media.
+For the average real estate agent, SEO is typically slower than other marketing strategies, like Real Estate Ads or Social Media.

-How long will it take to see results?
+How long will it take to see results from SEO for your real estate website?
 Sorry, no one knows for sure.
 The Google algorithm is a multi-billion dollar asset, so its secrets are highly guarded.
-However, we do know that some signals definitely exist and the more of these signals you send to Google, the more your real estate website rankings will increase.
+However, we do know that some search engine optimization signals definitely exist, and the more of these signals you send to Google, the more your real estate website rankings will increase.

 Real Estate SEO Signals: